The power of a slogan

 Since then, the slogan has grown into an international symbol of social struggle.

-Make your voice heard: what does Brood & Rozen today?
+Make your voice heard: what do we stand for?
+Bread & Roses Today?

-More than a hundred years later, we're giving you the floor.
-What can Brood & Rozen mean today?
-What new dimensions does the slogan take on in light of current social and global challenges?
+More than a hundred years later, we give the floor to you.
+What can Bread & Roses What does it mean today?
+What new dimensions does the slogan take on in light of current societal and global challenges?

 Make your voice heard.
 Write a piece that surprises, challenges, and inspires with innovative ideas about justice, dignity, and hope in the 21st century.